 Defining “The Best 1911”

 “The best 1911 for the money”.
 That describes a lot of guns, to be sure!
 Let’s narrow it down…first, we’ll talk about only .45 ACP caliber guns.
 The 9mm is enjoying huge growth in 1911 sales; many of the guns I’m writing about are available in that caliber.
-Another caliber that is growing in the 1911 arena is the 10mm.
+Another caliber that is growing in the 1911 arena is the 10mm (10mm vs .45 ACP Comparison).
 But we’ll restrict our overview to .45 ACP guns.
+If you want to learn more about different cartridges, I recommend reading my Handgun Caliber Guide.

 Similarity Of Design Helps